hkalyane/-log-analysis-gamma/README.md

 ---

 **🎉 Ready to transform your log analysis workflow?
-Install Log Analysis Gamma and experience the difference!**
+Install Log Analysis Advanced and experience the difference!**

 ## 🚀 What's New in Gamma v1.5.1 - **LATEST RELEASE**